Introducing Bayshore’s Nurse Practitioner (NP) Program

 What services does the program offer?

-The program offers access to both acute episodic and primary care needs with a focus on well-being, health promotion and disease prevention.
+The program offers access to acute episodic care with a focus on well-being, health promotion and disease prevention.
 The NPs diagnose and treat common illnesses and injuries in the comfort and safety of the client’s home.
-The NPs can order and interpret necessary diagnostic tests such as X-rays and bloodwork; help clients manage chronic health conditions such as diabetes, high blood pressure or asthma; prescribe medication; conduct regular check-ups including physicals; offer health education and counselling; make referrals to specialists; and help clients navigate our complex health care system.
+The NPs can order and interpret necessary diagnostic tests such as X-rays and bloodwork; help clients manage chronic health conditions such as diabetes, high blood pressure or asthma; prescribe medication; offer health education and counselling; make referrals to specialists; and help clients navigate our complex health care system.

 The program also includes services from other health care professionals including RNs, RPNs, and PSWs.
 Services are offered in person or virtually, over the phone or via videoconferencing technology.